Relyence Design Failure Mode and Effects Analysis Software

 Relyence DFMEA incorporates all the unique, innovative capabilities developed by the Relyence team:

-- Knowledge BanksTM, which enable you to capture your lessons learned for reusable and automated DFMEAs.
+- Knowledge BanksTM, which enable you to capture your lessons learned for reusable data and automated DFMEAs.

 - Failure Direct ConnectTM for FMEA-FRACAS integration and sharing of failure information.